Post

 print(conn.recvline())

-However, when I ran the code, there was a weird expression I needed to evaluate:
+However, when I ran the code, there was a weird expression that I needed to evaluate:

 1